cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 ### q

 Consider the control flow graph below.
 What are all the paths (using node numbers) that would achieve full path coverage as a test criteria?
 Is this a finite set?

+When listing all the paths, style your answer so that it appears like code (a code-like font with a gray background).

 ![flow](./flow_graph.png)